-First, you realize that you need a couple of developers, or maybe a whole team, for your software development.
+First, companies realize the need for a couple of developers, or maybe a whole team, for your software project.

-Then you catch yourself thinking of how much you’re going to have to spend on in-house developers and that is probably not the best choice for you.
+Then they think of how much they’ll have to spend on quality in-house developers, which is probably not the best choice.

-Finally, you decide to hire an offshore software development agency.
-And here you get confused with a bunch of offshore development models like outstanding, outsourcing, dedicated team, and some others.
+Finally, they decide to hire an offshore software development agency and get confused with a bunch of terms like software outsourcing, outstaffing, dedicated team, and others.

-We are going to explain all the terms of offshore development and share how to choose the right offshore development model for your project.
+We will analyze the details of outsourcing vs outstaffing and explain all the terms of offshore development.
+You will also learn how to choose the best offshore development model for your project.

-Offshore software development, also known as outsourcing, is the process of contracting out/outsourcing software development to an external development agency located outside of the customer’s country unlike onshoring which is done in the customer’s country.
+Offshore software development, also known as outsourcing, is the process of contracting out/outsourcing software development to an external development agency outside the customer’s country, unlike onshoring, which is done in the customer’s country.

-According to the survey of the National Outsourcing Association, cost savings (35%) and improving customers’ experience (23%) are the top reasons why companies choose to outsource.
+According to the National Outsourcing Association survey, cost savings (35%) and improving customers’ experience (23%) are the top reasons why companies choose to outsource.

 Some misconceptions about outsourcing occur because the concept of outsourcing can mean two things:

-- In its broader meaning, outsourcing is an agreement between two parties: where the first party (customer) wants to hire another company (software outsourcing company) to carry out a certain activity that could have been done internally.
+- In its broader meaning, outsourcing is an agreement between two parties.
+The first party (customer) wants to hire another company (software outsourcing company) to carry out a certain activity that could have been done internally.

-- Software outsourcing, on the other hand, has a narrower meaning and stands for contracting out the development of the whole project, not just some particular development tasks.
+- Software outsourcing, on the other hand, has a narrower meaning and stands for contracting out the whole project, not just some particular tasks.

-According to McKinsey, U.S. businesses prevail in the global share of offshoring (around 70%).
+According to McKinsey, about 70% of US companies prevail in the global share of offshoring.

-As it turns out, over one-third of small businesses (37%) outsourced in 2019, according to Clutch.
+As it turns out, about 300,000 jobs get outsourced out of the US each year.
 Companies mostly outsource software development services, accounting, and marketing.
 It is believed that software outsourcing boosts small businesses’ efficiency and expertise.